erikvanmechelen/creative-process/README.md

 Here are my results:

-The Big Five Aspect Scale
+## The Big Five Aspect Scale for Erik van Mechelen

 You have just completed assessing yourself with 100 phrases.
 Our systems have compared your-self-ratings to those of thousands of other people.
 You are being compared to men and women of all ages.
 This means that if you are young, your scores on neuroticism will be higher and on agreeableness and conscientiousness will be lower than if you were compared to people of your own age (with the reverse being true for older individuals).
 For men, their scores on agreeableness and on neuroticism will be lower than if they were just being compared to men.
 We decided to make the comparisons simple, so that you know where you stand in comparison to the typical person (with age and sex regarded as irrelevant).

 Here are your results: You will see below where you stand in comparison to others in the general population on the major traits and their aspects: